-The first timber town fortifications were destroyed in 1242/1243 during the first Prussian uprising against the Teutonic Order.
-Probably the town was deserted for a long time, because new settlers appeared there only in 1255.
-During the second Prussian uprising of 1260-1273, the town, which was already the property of the Pomezean bishops, was again burned and ravaged twice.
-After this event, at the end of the 13th century, a decision was made to build stone and brick defensive walls.
-Around 1336, the basic work was completed.
+The first fortifications in Kwidzyn (Marienwerder) were erected around 1233 by Teutonic Knights under the command of the Land Master Herman Balk.
+These fortifications, probably in the form of a wood and earth watchtower, were destroyed in the years 1242-1243, during the first Prussian uprising against the Teutonic rule.
+The town was probably abandoned for a long time then, and new settlers did not appear until 1255.
+During the second Prussian uprising in 1260-1273, the town, already owned by the Pomesanian bishops, was once again burned down and devastated.
+After this incident, at the end of the 13th century, a decision was made to build stone and brick town defensive walls.
+Around 1336, the main construction works on them were already completed.

 The short fragment of the town defensive wall, south-west of the castle, has been preserved to the present day.
 None of the town towers or gates have survived.

 Die Bau- und Kunstdenkmäler der Provinz Westpreußen, der Kreis Marienwerder, östlich der Weichsel, red.
 J.Heise, Danzig 1898.